CRXSSTUCK/developers.strava.com/content/docs/partner/authentication.md

 Access tokens expire six hours after they are created, so they must be refreshed in order for an application to maintain access to a user's resources.
 Applications use the refresh token from initial authentication to obtain new access tokens.

-To refresh an access tokens, applications should call the `POST https://www.strava.com/oauth/token` endpoint, specifying `grant_type: refresh_token` and including the application's refresh token for the user as an additional parameter.
+To refresh an access token, applications should call the `POST https://www.strava.com/oauth/token` endpoint, specifying `grant_type: refresh_token` and including the application's refresh token for the user as an additional parameter.
 If the application has an access token for the user that expires in more than one hour, the existing access token will be returned.
 If the application's access tokens for the user are expired or will expire in one hour (3,600 seconds) or less, a new access token will be returned.
 In this case, both the newer and older access tokens can be used until they expire.

-A refresh token is also issued back to the application after refreshing an access token.
+A refresh token is issued back to the application after all successful requests to the `POST https://www.strava.com/oauth/token` enndpoint.
 The refresh token may or may not be the same refresh token used to make the request.
 Applications should persist the refresh token contained in the response, and always use the most recent refresh token for subsequent requests to obtain a new access token.
 Once a new refresh token is returned, the older refresh token is invalidated immediately.

 <table class="parameters">
   <tr>